 Declarations of modules, classes, properties, functions, variables and other language entities associate types with those entities.
 The mechanism by which a type is formed and associated with a language entity depends on the particular kind of entity.
 For example, a module declaration associates the module with an anonymous type containing a set of properties corresponding to the exported variables and functions in the module, and a function declaration associates the function with an anonymous type containing a call signature corresponding to the parameters and return type of the function.
-Types can be associated with variables through explicit type annotations, such as var x: number;

-or through implicit type inference, as in
+Types can be associated with variables through explicit type annotations, such as or through implicit type inference, as in which infers the type of 'x' to be the Number primitive type because that is the type of the value used to initialize 'x'.